Grace-Hephzibah/Sentimental_Analysis_Python/README.md

 Sorts whether the given content is a posditive, negative or neutral statement.

 ## How we built it
-Python
+Python, Replit

 ## Challenges we ran into
 I am still new to Python so it was a new experience.
+My VS Code also threw an error which I couldn't rectify so I used Replit.

 ## Accomplishments that we're proud of
 I am glad my firend taught me Python.
 Now I know how to use it!